esrf-bliss/Lima-tango-python/doc/index.rst

                                                              frames, for instance -2 means frames 0,2,4.. are not saved saving_use_hw_comp           rw      DevBoolean              Try to use the compressed image blob injected by the HW plugin (like the Dectris/Eiger) saving_zbuffer_<field>	     rw	     ...
+The allocation parameters for saving compression buffers saving_jp2k_codec     	     rw	     DevString               The codec used for compression
+                                                               - :code:`OPENJPEG`, the open source jp2k implementation
+                                                               - :code:`KAKADU`, a propriatary implementation of the jp2k algorithm
-The allocation parameters for saving compression buffers
+saving_jp2k_comp_ratio	     rw	     DevDouble               The allocation parameters for saving compression buffers [0. - 10.]
 ============================ ======= ======================= =======================================================================================

 Image